kinecosystem/kin-node/README.md

 ### Example Code

 A simple example Express server implementing both the Events and Sign Transaction webhooks can be found in `examples/webhook/webhook.tx`.
-To run it, first install all required dependencies (it is recommended that you use a virtual environment):
+To run it, first install all required dependencies:
 ```
 $ npm i
 or